China unveils plan to boost consumption as Trump tariffs bite

 “China’s economy had a decent start to the year, likely driven by fiscal stimulus,” Zichun Huang, an economist at Capital Economics, wrote in a Monday research note.
 “We expect the recovery to continue over the coming months, but given the wider headwinds weighing on China’s economy, we don’t expect any near-term improvement to be sustained for long.”

-The country still faces a persistent problem of deflation, which gives people little incentive to spend because they’re expecting prices to drop more in the future.
+The country has been dealing with the persistent problem of deflation, which gives people little incentive to spend because they’re expecting prices to drop more in the future.
 This tends to drag down consumption, which is an important component of economic growth.

 Last week, NBS said China’s Consumer Price Index (CPI), a benchmark for measuring inflation, fell by 0.7% in February from the previous year.
 It was the index’s lowest level in more than a year.